SachinBangaraswamy/Sentiment-analysis-on-Stock-market-based-on-news-data/README.md

 ## This repository consists of:
 1) RMD file which has all the necessary R code for different ML models that I used in classification
-2) Data file which has downloaded from kaggle
+2) Data file which was downloaded from kaggle